19hours/sg-statutes/Acts/MediShield Life Scheme Act 2015.md

 (b) any interest which the person is liable to pay the Government under the terms of the Government grant.

-(3) Where a person who has paid in cash any sum towards the premium for any insurance period (called in this section the relevant person), whether for the relevant person or for any other person, dies before the start of that insurance period, and the sum does not exceed such amount as the Minister may, by notification in the
+(3) Where a person who has paid in cash any sum towards the premium for any insurance period (called in this section the relevant person), whether for the relevant person or for any other person, dies before the start of that insurance period, and the sum does not exceed such amount as the Minister may, by notification in theGazette, specify —

-Gazette

-, specify —

 (a) the Board may pay to a proper claimant the whole or any part, as the Board may determine, of the sum; and

-(b) the receipt of the proper claimant is a discharge to the Board for the payment to the proper claimant under paragraph (
+(b) the receipt of the proper claimant is a discharge to the Board for the payment to the proper claimant under paragraph (a).

-a

-).

-(4) Subsection (3) does not affect any recourse which any person may have against a proper claimant for an amount paid to the proper claimant under subsection (3)(
+(4) Subsection (3) does not affect any recourse which any person may have against a proper claimant for an amount paid to the proper claimant under subsection (3)(a).

-a

-).

 (5) In this section —